-In November 2004, Statement of Financial Accounting Standards No. 151 ("SFAS No. 151"), Inventory Costs: an Amendment of ARB No. 43, Chapter 4, was issued.
+In November 2004, Statement of Financial Accounting Standards ("SFAS") No. 151, Inventory Costs: an Amendment of ARB No. 43, Chapter 4, was issued.
 SFAS No. 151 clarifies the accounting for abnormal amounts of idle facility expense, freight, handling costs and wasted material by requiring those items to be recognized as current-period charges.
 The Statement is effective for fiscal years beginning after June 15, 2005.
 The Company does not believe that adoption of this Statement will have a material impact on its consolidated results of operations or financial position.

-In December 2004, Statement of Financial Accounting Standards No. 123R ("SFAS No. 123R"), Share-Based Payments, a revision of SFAS No. 123, Accounting for Stock-Based Compensation, was issued.
+In December 2004, SFAS No. 123R, Share-Based Payments, a revision of SFAS No. 123, Accounting for Stock-Based Compensation, was issued.
 SFAS No. 123R addresses financial accounting and reporting for costs associated with stock-based compensation.
 SFAS No. 123R will require the Company to recognize compensation expense in an amount equal to the fair value of share-based payments related to unvested share-based awards over the applicable vesting period.
 The Statement is effective for annual periods beginning after June 15, 2005.
 The Company is currently evaluating the impact that the adoption of this Statement will have on its consolidated results of operations and financial position.